postmanlabs/labs-docs/src/pages/docs/postman-pro/managing-pro/roles-and-permissions.md

     * Admin
     * Billing

-**Note:** In the Postman app UI, the right-click option *Modify team permissions* has changed to **Manage Roles**.
+> In the Postman app UI, the right-click option *Modify team permissions* has changed to **Manage Roles**.
 Also note that the older set of roles applied till Postman app version 6.

-## Manage roles
+## Managing roles

 To learn how you can assign different roles to your team members, visit [Managing your Team](/docs/postman-pro/managing-pro/managing-your-team/).